Skip to main content

 • If there is a change in the VR State, the updated VR State is then displayed on the screen.

-• When the VR State changes, the Awelib instance of the VUI processor is notified.
+• When the VR State changes, the AWECore instance of the VUI processor is notified.

 CODE